 c.
 Customer is a controller or processor, as applicable, of that Customer Personal Data under European Data Protection Law; and d. each party will comply with the obligations applicable to it under European Data Protection Law with respect to the processing of that Customer Personal Data.

-5.1.2 Authorization by Third Party Controller.
-If European Data Protection Law applies to the processing of Customer Personal Data and Customer is a processor, Customer warrants that its instructions and actions with respect to that Customer Personal Data, including its appointment of Google as another processor, have been authorized by the relevant controller.
+5.1.2 Processor Customers.
+If European Data Protection Law applies to the processing of Customer Personal Data and Customer is a processor: